-I worked at Restoration Hardware full-time (Less than a year)
+I have been working at Restoration Hardware full-time (More than 5 years)

 Advice to Management

 I applied online.
-The process took 2 weeks.
-I interviewed at Restoration Hardware (Cincinnati, OH) in April 2017.
+I interviewed at Restoration Hardware.

 Let us know if we're missing any workplace or industry recognition –